carloskiki/rfcs/text/3759-cargo-supported-targets.md

 The addition of `supported-targets` to `Cargo.toml`.
 This field is an array of `target-triple`/`cfg` specifications that restricts the set of targets which a package supports.
-Packages must meet the `supported-targets` of their dependencies, and they can only be built for targets that satisfy their `supported-targets`.
+Packages can only be built for targets that satisfy their `supported-targets`.

 # Motivation